STV rifle: STV-215

 The STV-215 is the carbine version of the STV-380 and is the Vietnamese equivalence to the ACE 31.
 It is similar to the STV-380 in most aspects, except the barrel length.
+It has an effective range of only about 250 meters and a muzzle velocity of 615 m/s.

 It is used by special forces, tank crews, rear echelon troops and border guard units for its compact size and light weight.